 Most voting during a convention is done with voice votes, but if the outcome is not clear, delegates may be asked to vote by standing or even by individually counting off.
-Elections to party office are taken with a written ballot turned in by each affiliate's delegation chair.
+A few votes (election of our presidential/vice-presidential nominees and elections to internal party positions) are taken with a written ballot turned in by each affiliate's delegation chair.

-When these written votes are required, the Secretary will make available a form for your delegation.
-See a sample ballot at the end of this document.
+When these written votes are required, the Secretary will make available a form on which your delegation will submit its votes.
+See a sample form from past years at the end of this document.

 It is the responsibility of the delegation chair to oversee the delegates casting their votes, ensure the integrity of the process, see that it is done in accordance with the rules, and report your state's results.
-The ballot form will have a place for you to report vote totals from your delegation, and it will have a place for you as delegation chair to sign and date.
-Before you turn in your form, make a copy of the numbers for yourself so that when the Secretary's tally spreadsheet is projected overhead for review, you can verify your state's numbers were recorded accurately.
+The delegation chair totals the votes from your affiliate, writes them on the provided form, and submits to the Secretary's tellers.
+Before you turn in your form, make a copy of the numbers for yourself so that when the Secretary's tally spreadsheet is projected overhead for review (per Convention Rule 10), you can verify your state's numbers were recorded accurately.

-The form will show both the maximum number of delegates your affiliate is entitled to send to the convention, and it will show the current count of your affiliate's delegates registered as being in attendance.
+The forms typically will show both the maximum number of delegates your affiliate is entitled to send to the convention, as well as the count of your affiliate's delegates registered as being in attendance at the time of the vote.
 Your vote total cannot exceed either of these numbers, nor may it exceed the number of delegates your affiliate has present on the convention floor at the time of the vote.